BrendanCopot/BrendanCopot/README.md

 I recently finished studying at The Academy of Interactive Entertainment.
 Here I learned the fundamentals of C# and C++, and the ins and outs of Unity and Unreal Engine.

-- 🔭 I’m currently working on fixing up my portfolio: https://brendancopot.github.io/
+- 🔭 Visit my portfolio at https://brendancopot.github.io/
-- 🌱 I’m currently learning Unreal Engine
+- 🌱 I’m currently learning about Unreal Engine, Unity, C++, and C#
-- 💬 Ask me about my Major Project: Sky Surge
+- 💬 Ask me about my latest game: Sky Surge
-- 📫 How to reach me: https://www.linkedin.com/in/bcopot/
+- 💼 I'm currently working on
+- ✉️ Contact me at bcopot@gmail.com

 <!--
 **BrendanCopot/BrendanCopot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.